 “I know sprouts can be divisive, but this recipe is so delicious.
 Chestnuts give it a holiday vibe.
-If there’s a dude roasting them in your town, buy his!
+If there’s anyone roasting them in your town, buy theirs!
 You can do this on the day, or on Christmas Eve. ”

-Peel and chop the onions, then pick and finely chop the sage.
+Peel and chop the onions, then pick and finely chop the sage leaves.

-Put a large pan on a high heat.
-Slice the bacon into chunky strips then put in the pan with a drizzle of olive oil; turn the heat down to medium.
-Once lightly golden, crumble in the chestnuts.
+Place a large pan on a high heat to get nice and hot.
+Slice the bacon into chunky strips and put in the pan with a drizzle of oil, then immediately turn the heat down to medium.
+Fry for a few minutes, or until lightly golden, then crumble in the chestnuts.

 Fry for about 5 minutes, or until deep golden, then add the onions and sage.
 Turn the heat down to low and cook slowly for about 30 minutes, stirring occasionally.

 Meanwhile, trim the Brussels and peel away any tatty outer leaves, halving any larger ones through the core and keeping the smaller ones whole.